A Rainbow in Deep Network Black Boxes: Numerical results

 We would like to define a representation of the weight covariances $C_j$ which can be accurately approximated with a limited number of parameters.
 We chose to represent the infinite-width activations $\phi_j$ as KPCA feature vectors, whose uncentered covariances $\expectt[x]{\phi_j(x) \, \phi_j(x)\trans}$ are diagonal.
 In that case, the weight covariances $C_j$ for $j > 1$ are operators defined on $H_{j-1} = \ell^2(\NN)$.
 It amounts to representing $C_j$ relatively to the principal components of $\phi_{j-1}$, or equivalently, the kernel principal components of $x$ with respect to $k_{j-1}$.
 This defines unsupervised approximations of the weight covariance $C_j$ by considering its projection on these first principal components.
 We now evaluate the quality of this approximation.

 Here, we consider a seven-hidden-layer scattering network trained on CIFAR-10, and weight covariances estimated from $N = 50$ same-width networks.
 The upper panels of \Cref{fig:complexity} shows the amount of variance in $C_j$ captured by the first $m$ basis directions as a function of $m$, for three different orthogonal bases.
 The speed of growth of this variance as a function of $m$ defines the quality of the approximation: a faster growth indicates that the basis provides an efficient low-dimensional approximation of the covariance.
 The PCA basis of $C_j$ provides optimal such approximations, but it is not known before supervised training.
-In contrast, the KPCA basis is computed from the previous layer activations $\phi_{j-1}$ without the supervision of class label information. \Cref{fig:complexity} demonstrates that the $\phi_{j-1}$ KPCA basis provides close to optimal approximations of $C_j$.
+In contrast, the KPCA basis is computed from the previous layer activations $\phi_{j-1}$ without the supervision of class label information.
+This corresponds to an ``unsupervised'' rainbow network which can be defined iteratively by approximating $C_1$ with the covariance of $x$, which defines a random feature representation $\phi_1(x)$, and then approximating $C_2$ with the covariance of $\phi_1(x)$, etc. \Cref{fig:complexity} demonstrates that the $\phi_{j-1}$ KPCA basis provides close to optimal approximations of $C_j$.
 This approximation is more effective for earlier layers, indicating that the supervised information becomes more important for the deeper layers.
 The lower panels of \Cref{fig:complexity} show a similar phenomenon when measuring classification accuracy instead of weight variance.